 Few places compare to the rugged wilds of Michigan’s Upper Peninsula.
 While there are plenty of go-to destinations that you can visit during a day trip, one of the best ways to experience this remote corner of the Midwest is by taking a leisure road trip on the Tahquamenon Scenic Byway.

 Known to locals as M-123, it’s the perfect route to take because it winds through the heart of the Eastern Upper Peninsula for 63 miles.
-Below are a few of the best stops that you can make while enjoying your trip along this picturesque stretch of road.
+It offers natural beauty, scenic views, history, and a lot more.
+Below are a few of the best stops to make while enjoying your trip along this picturesque stretch of road.

 You will drive through thick green forest and small towns and alongside the Tahquamenon River and Whitefish Bay with Lake Superior right there for the taking.

 Depending on which direction you’re coming from, the scenic portion of M-123 begins in Newberry and ends in Eckerman, both at M-28.